liqotech/liqo/docs/pages/User/GettingStarted/install.md

 * `POD_CIDR`: range of IP addresses for the pod network (K3s default: 10.42.0.0/16)
 * `SERVICE_CIDR`: range of IP addresses for service VIPs (k3s default: 10.43.0.0/16)
+* `CLUSTER_NAME`: nickname for your cluster that will be seen by others.
+If you don't specify one, the installer will give you a cluster name in the form "LiqoClusterX", where X is a random number.
+Your cluster name can be modified after installation as explained [here](/user/configure/cluster-config#modify-your-cluster-name).

 Then, you can run the Liqo installer script, which will use the above settings to configure your Liqo instance.